 In order to assure rapid publication, papers must conform to a strict page limit and format.
 Submissions may contain up to 5000 words in the main body (not including abstract, references, acknowledgements, or captions), six display items (figures or tables), and 50 references.

 If you have a manuscript that you believe meets the standards for the Letters section, please contact Stuart Grandy (firstname.lastname@example.org) directly before preparing and submitting your paper.

 Editor: Sharon Billings (email@example.com)

-Papers for the Synthesis and Emerging Ideas section should be submitted through the online Editorial Manager system as for a regular paper, but authors must indicate using the drop-down menu that they wish the paper to be considered for this special section.
+Papers for the Synthesis and Emerging Ideas section should be submitted through the online Editorial Manager system as for other papers, but authors must indicate using the drop-down menu that they wish the paper to be considered for this special section.
 Alternatively, authors may submit an idea via a cover letter to the section, and the editors will respond quickly with a decision as to whether the paper meets the criteria of the section.97% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again

 - Katja Lajtha

 - Hybrid (Transformative Journal).
 Learn about publishing Open Access with us